robotmak3rs/robotmak3rs.github.io/_posts/2020-01-22-Nard-Strijbosch.md

 ## Bio

 As a PhD Candidate, Nard’s main activity is thinking of new algorithms to make machines move with more accuracy than the width of a human hair.
 In his free time, he likes to go back to the mechanical basics by building all sorts of LEGO creations.
-He was introduced to the magical world of LEGO by his girlfriend Anika, which is also part of the ROBOTMAK3RS community.
-Together they travel to all type of events to show their newest LEGO creations.
+He was introduced to the magical world of LEGO by his girlfriend Anika, who is also part of the ROBOTMAK3RS community.
+Together they travel to all types of events to show their newest LEGO creations.

 Websites: [Vuurzoon](https://www.youtube.com/user/Vuurzoon)